-High School: College/Career Entrepreneurial Readiness
+High School Examples:

-Applicants that specifically incorporate a college, career or entrepreneurial pathway program component at the high school level (under Option 3) may be eligible for competitive priority in this section.
-These programs must lead to a demonstration of competence in English and mathematics through the following: Algebra I and ELA II state exam competency scores of 684 or via one of Ohio's three competency alternatives (as part of the Department's Graduation Requirements).
-This includes: College Credit Plus, Military Readiness/Enlistment and successful completion of foundational and support career readiness elements which includes the (OhioMeansJobs-Readiness Seal).
-Applicants must describe their proposed program detailing the high school program component that includes the following:
+Align program model with Department Graduation Requirements.
+For optimum academic support towards high school graduation, incorporate a college, career and/or entrepreneurial pathway program component that demonstrates competence in English and Math via one of Ohio's three competency alternatives (as part of the Department's Graduation Requirements).
+These might include: College Credit Plus, Military Readiness/Enlistment and successful completion of foundational and support career readiness elements which includes the (OhioMeansJobs-Readiness Seal).